 There is an enormous appetite amongst the medical students to engage in developing solutions that will benefit patients in the future.

 Many of our students have other skills that are not used for example coding, computer technology background, business development, web and app development.
 Traditional medical school teaching does not utilise or indeed offer opportunities within existing curricula to harness these skills.
-IMT Innovation is proud to be a part of the Barts X Medicine programme launching at Barts and the London Medical School.
+IMT Innovation is proud to be a part of the Barts X Medicine programme launched at Barts and the London Medical School in 2017.

 The first of its kind in the UK, and possibly in the world, BartsX aims to educate and empower medical students by introducing them to digital health.

 Founded by Dr Shafi Ahmed, the curriculum will consist of AI, Robotics, VR/AR, Machine Learning, biosensors, intellectual property and more.
-The pilot kicked off in January 2017, and will take 120 students through a 4 month programme that includes idea generation, mentorship, pitch day and a hackathon.
+The pilot kicked off in January 2017, and took 120 students through a 4-month programme that included idea generation, mentorship, a hackathon and the pitch day.
+The Faculty include some of the most influential leaders in the space:

 - Dr Shafi Ahmed – Consultant Surgeon and Associate Dean / Faculty of Singularity University